Mazbou Q: Musical influences

 Mazbou Q has taken inspiration from the likes of Afrobeat artist and activist Fela Kuti, as well as Ghanaian rapper M.anifest, American Afrobeat band Antibalas and 90s hip hop group A Tribe Called Quest.
 Later inspiration included Wisconsin rapper and fellow Nigerian Jidenna, Tobe Nwigwe, Sarkodie as well as African American rappers like Royce da 5’9 and Propaganda.
 Mazbou Q has been heavily influenced by his Christian faith, and saw his music being a vehicle for positive messages and redemption.
 In 2018 he said, “I think that Christianity provides a framework for me to strive for racial justice issues, which is important for me being a person of colour.
 There’s a lot of issues around black liberation that need to be explored, and for me viewing them through the lens of Christianity gives me an interesting perspective I feel.”

 In 2022, his inspiration also includes The Roots and Black Star.

 Production career

-As of January 2023, Mazbou Q had 161,000 followers on TikTok, where under the title "The Rap Scientist", he had analysed and dissected various rhyme and rhythmic techniques used in hit rap songs, including music theory concepts like syncopation, polymetric rhythms, displacement and micro-rhythms.
+As of October 2023, Mazbou Q had 211,900 followers on TikTok, where under the title "The Rap Scientist", he had analysed and dissected various rhyme and rhythmic techniques used in hit rap songs, including music theory concepts like syncopation, polymetric rhythms, displacement and micro-rhythms.
+In August 2023, Mazbou Q announced a short speaking tour in the US including Louisiana State University, Southern University and Berklee College of Music.

 Mazbou Q is the lead producer at his Auckland-based audio production house Unchained XL Production Co. and says he has worked with ESPN, Footlocker and Les Mills.